NHSDigital/dtos-cohort-manager/tests/smoke-tests/dtos-cohort-manager-smoke-tests/README.md

 To set up and run this test automation framework, ensure you have the following prerequisites installed:

-* .
+- .
 NET Core SDK (version X. X or higher)
-* Visual Studio 2022 or Visual Studio Code
+- Visual Studio 2022 or Visual Studio Code
-* SpecFlow Visual Studio Extension
+- SpecFlow Visual Studio Extension
-* SQL Server (for database testing)
+- SQL Server (for database testing)
-* Azure Storage Explorer (for blob storage tests)
+- Azure Storage Explorer (for blob storage tests)

 ## Configuration

-Create a new file named `appsettings-local.json` in the Config directory of the smoke tests project Copy the template below into the file:
+Create a new file named `appsettings-local.json` in the config directory of the smoke tests project Copy the template below into the file:

 ```json